 Always consult the CSPF or official CA State Parks site for the final word on pricing.

-Three Potential Purchasing Categories – which one are you?
+Two Potential Purchasing Categories – which one are you?

-#3 Don’t want to buy through Foundation, would rather buy pass directly from CA State Parks
+Buy pass directly from CA State Parks

 Remember!
 Many of us who live in Southern California go to the same state beaches multiple times.
 During summer, state beaches are staffed with lifeguards and have access to restrooms, showers, and picnic areas.

 Ordering through the online store is probably the easiest — or you can purchase in-person at District and Sector Offices.

 - You can purchase gift certificates through the CA State Parks store in a range of dollar amounts ($25-$250) which can be used for passes or any other gift item in their store.